OpenDSA/OpenDSA/RST/source/Development/GraphTraversal.rst

 ..
 TODO::
    :type: Slideshow

-   Replace this description with a slideshow.
+   Replace the following paragraph with a slideshow.

-   The first method of organized graph traversal is called :dfn:`depth-first search` (DFS).
+The first method of organized graph traversal is called :term:`depth-first search` (DFS).
-   Whenever a :math:`v` is visited during the search, DFS will recursively visit all of :math:`v` 's unvisited neighbors.
+Whenever a :math:`v` is visited during the search,
+DFS will recursively visit all of :math:`v` 's unvisited neighbors.
 Equivalently, DFS will add all edges leading out of :math:`v` to a stack.
 The next vertex to be visited is determined by popping the stack and following that edge.
 The effect is to follow one branch through the graph to its conclusion, then it will back up and follow another branch, and so on.
-   The DFS process can be used to define a :dfn:`depth-first search tree`.
+The DFS process can be used to define a :term:`depth-first search tree`.
 This tree is composed of the edges that were followed to any new (unvisited) vertex during the traversal, and leaves out the edges that lead to already visited vertices.
 DFS can be applied to directed or undirected graphs.

 Here is an implementation for the DFS algorithm.